Monthly HOA Meetings

 We start at this time to be able to discuss important topics and issues to our community.
-The meetings usually end by 9:00 PM, but at times we are there even later.
 We realize this early time does not work for many residents for a variety of reasons, but at around 7:00 PM we have 30 minutes of “open discussion” for any resident wishing to address the HOA Board.

 If you are not able to attend the meetings the meeting notes are posted on our website, www.woodwindlakes.us